 Theodoros Kolokotronis was a general and a leading figure of the Greek War for Independence in 1821, as well as a politician and country advisor.
 He is also known as the Elder of Morias.

-To mark the occasion of his death on February 4, 1843, we take a look back at his incredible life.
+To mark the occasion of his birth, we take a look back at his incredible life.

 1. Place of Birth:

 Kolokotronis was born in Messinia to a well-known family.
 His father participated in the rebellion supported by Empress Catherine II of Russia in 1770, and was killed along with his two brothers by the Turks.

 As a result, Kolokotronis and his mother moved to her hometown in Arkadia, where he was raised.
 He soon entered the klepth groups of the area and became a captain when he was 15 years old.

 In April 1821, Greeks attacked the Ottomans in Nafplion and the siege started.
 According to Kolokotronis’ memoir, thousands of Ottomans died during the battle, while only 100 Greeks died.
 The siege ended on September 23 and it is now known as the “Fall of Tripolitsa.”

 Kolokotronis is said to have ridden his horse up the steep slopes to the castle of Palamidi to celebrate his victory.